Empress Zhang (Hongxi): Regency

 In 1435, Zhang's son was succeeded by her eight-year-old grandson, Emperor Yingzong of Ming, and she was granted the title Grand empress dowager (太皇太后 (Tàihuáng tàihòu)).
 There was no precedent on how to handle the occurrence of a child emperor in the Ming dynasty.
-The emperor had instructed his ministers to guide his son and take advise from Zhang.
+The emperor had instructed his ministers to guide his son and take advice from Zhang.
 To prevent any succession dispute, Zhang appeared before the ministers and presented her grandson as the new emperor.

 A regency was formed consisting of Zhang Fu (Duke of Yingguo), as well as three grand secretaries: Yang Shiqi, Yang Rong and Yang Pu, with Empress Zhang as the head of the regency council and regent.
 It was she who appointed the five ministers of the minor government.
 She was never formally given the title of regent: when she was asked to, she responded that there was no ancestral precedence for such a thing in the dynasty.
-Though she refused the title, however, she still acted as regent, and held council with her ministers, listened to their views, and reserved the final say to her.
+Though she refused the title, she still acted as regent, and held council with her ministers, listened to their views, and reserved the final say to her.

-Well known was her conflict with the child emperors influential favorite, Wang Zhen, a eunuch, whom she regarded as too influential and in danger of becoming one of the infamous de facto ruler-eunuchs of the past.
-She summoned the ministers and group of female officials, armed them, called upon Wang Zhen and sentenced him to death on the spot, and ordered the ministers and female officials to kill him immediately.
+Well known was her conflict with the child emperor's influential favorite, Wang Zhen, a eunuch, whom she regarded as too influential and in danger of becoming one of the infamous de facto ruler-eunuchs of the past.
+She summoned the ministers and a group of female officials, armed them, called upon Wang Zhen and sentenced him to death on the spot, and ordered the ministers and female officials to kill him immediately.
 When the emperor and ministers begged her to pardon Wang Zhen, she did so and warned the latter not to err again.

 She kept her position as regent of China until her death in 1442.
 She was called a "Yao and Shun among women".